eilidhsteel/semGroup/use-cases/usecase1.md

 ### Goal in Context

 As an *world health organisation* I want *to produce a reports on the countries in thw world, the continents of those countries and countries in a region organised by largest population to smallest.
-I want to produce reports on the countries in thw world, the continents of those countries and countries in a region based on the top N * so that *I can support population of the organisation.*
+I want to produce reports on the countries in thw world, the continents of those countries and countries in a region based on the top N  where N is provided by the user* so that *I can support population of the organisation.*

 ### Scope